oconpa/facial_rekog_tute/README.md

 "https://dhggdsdv6f.execute-api.ap-southeast-2.amazonaws.com/default/listgallery"
 ```

 3. Test the app.
 To test the listgallery feature goto the gallery page.
-If successful the images you upload via the upload page should now be rendering on the gallery page.
+If successful the images you uploaded via the upload page should now be rendering on the gallery page.

-#### Connect /delete to React Frontend
+#### Connect delete to React Frontend

 The delete feature will allow user from the webpage to delete and remove images from the s3 bucket.